 "Well-crafted housing is a product of the intersection of history, economics, infrastructure, and people in a particular place.
 Our challenge is to develop high-density housing that reflects the values of home while being embedded in community."

 Bruce is a leader in housing and community development in Atlanta.
-He has founded and led organizations that have developed a wide range of housing, from affordable rental apartments to luxury condominiums and townhouses to supportive housing for persons experiencing homelessness.
+He has both founded and worked in organizations that have developed a remarkably wide range of housing, from affordable rental apartments to luxury condominiums and townhouses to supportive housing for persons experiencing homelessness.
 He has served on numerous boards related to housing and social policy.

 A native Atlantan, Bruce graduated with high honors from Georgia Tech and, a few years later, earned an MBA on a Scottish Rite Fellowship at George Washington University in Washington, D.C.
 After bicycling across the country, he began his career with the First National Bank of Atlanta.

 Reflecting what became a career-long obsession with directing business means toward social ends, Bruce left the bank after four years to co-found the investment advisory firm, Social Responsibility Investment Group.
 Shortly thereafter, he began to volunteer with a nonprofit organization that would change his life—Habitat for Humanity.
-Finding his passion and a match for his organizational and financial skills, Bruce eventually joined the board of Habitat Atlanta and later served as Treasurer of the board of the parent Habitat for Humanity International.
+Finding his passion and a match for his organizational and financial skills, Bruce eventually joined the board of Habitat Atlanta and later was honored to serve as Treasurer of the board of Habitat for Humanity International.

-His experiences with Habitat, both locally and globally, prompted him to co-found Progressive Redevelopment, Inc. (PRI), which evolved from a small, neighborhood-based organization into the largest nonprofit developer of affordable housing in Georgia.
+His experiences with Habitat, both locally and globally, led him to co-found Progressive Redevelopment, Inc. (PRI), which evolved from a small, neighborhood-based organization into the largest nonprofit developer and owner of affordable housing in Georgia.
 At its peak, PRI owned 27 apartment complexes and employed 150 people.
-The company developed and managed more than 4,000 units of affordable housing for over 25 years.
+The company developed and managed more than 4,000 units of affordable housing over its 25 year history.